 Always be sure when packing guns to remove any ammunition and to put the safety on.
 Basic stuff, but it bears mentioning.
 If you have designated cases for your guns, use those.
 If not, we would highly suggest soft foam packing material.
 Do not label any boxes containing guns in a way that would identify the contents of the box!
 Just write “accessories” or something similar, as labeling a box “guns” or with any similar label is illegal.

 If your movers are transporting the weapons, you will need a record of the make, model, and serial number for all of your weapons.
 The moving company doesn’t need to hold these records but does need to see and check them.

-Peaceable Journey Laws essentially provide you with a base level right of passage to your destination provided that you are transporting your weapons correctly and safely.
+Peaceable Journey Laws essentially provide you with a base-level rite of passage to your destination, provided that you are transporting your weapons correctly and safely.
 For Peaceable Journey Laws to be in effect, you have to be licensed to legally carry and own these firearms in the state you are leaving, and the state you are traveling to.